 - Why use it: Though not recommended for most advertisers, you can use this method if it's important to you that your ads are shown more in the early hours as compared to later in the evening, even if that means they might not show throughout the entire day.

 - What to expect: If your campaign is limited by budget, your ads will stop showing once you've reached the average daily budget allocated for that day.
 If you reach your budget limit early in the morning, your ad won't run again until the next day, so you might not see your ad appear every time you look for it, particularly at night.

-- Accelerated delivery is not intended to increase your spend if you are unable to spend your budget.
-If you're unable to spend your daily budget, consider using keyword expansion or increasing bids rather than switching to accelerated budget delivery.
-When your campaign is not limited by budget, both delivery modes will aim to serve your ad for all available targeted inventory.
+- Accelerated delivery isn't intended to increase your spend if you're unable to spend your budget.
+If you're unable to spend your average daily budget, consider using keyword expansion or increasing bids rather than switching to accelerated budget delivery.
+When your campaign isn't limited by budget, both delivery modes will aim to serve your ad for all available targeted inventory.

-- Accelerated delivery may lead to a higher cost per click (CPC) as your ads are shown more frequently during the early hours of the day, which can result in more competitive prices.
+- Accelerated delivery may lead to a higher CPM, CTR for Display campaigns and CPV for YouTube campaigns.
+This is because your ads are shown more frequently during the early hours of the day, which can result in more competitive prices.
 Standard delivery’s optimal distribution may lead to lower CPCs as compared to accelerated delivery.
 If your account is never limited by budget, then the setting will have no impact on performance.